 Overall sales activity is the combined effect of many would-be home buyers deciding to make an offer on a particular home -- and those decisions are not typically taken lightly.
 In contrast, changes in inventory levels are the combined effect of many homeowners deciding to list their home for sale -- which may be a big, significant, weighty decision, but it is not always so.
 Some homes that are on the market have been listed for sale by sellers who are "testing the market" and as a result, inventory levels can shift more quickly than home sales trends.
-Inventory levels have been mostly stable over the past year, though are currently down 15% year-over-year.
+Inventory levels have been mostly stable over the past year, though are currently down 12% year-over-year.

 This graph examines the differences in inventory levels over time when examining only single family homes as compared to attached dwellings (townhouses, duplexes, condos).
-The number of single family homes for sale as well as the number of townhouses, duplexes and condos for sale have decreased by 15% over the past year.
+The number of single family homes for sale has decreased by 10% over the past year, while the number of townhouses, duplexes and condos for sale has decreased by 19% over the past year.
 As is evident, inventory levels are much lower in the Winter market, and we are likely to see further declines in inventory levels over the next few months as we head into the Autumn real estate market.

-Trends in inventory level currently seem to, in many ways, transcend the City / County divide, but when looking only at inventory levels in the City, we see that there has been a relatively sizable decline (-22%) over the last year in the number of properties for sale, while in the County, there has been a relatively smaller (-12%)
+Trends in inventory level currently seem to, in many ways, transcend the City / County divide, but when looking only at inventory levels in the City, we see that there has been a relatively sizable decline (-24%) over the last year in the number of properties for sale, while in the County, there has been a relatively smaller (-7%)